RichardHerz/web-labs/README.md

 Web Labs - Interactive simulations for active learning on the web

-To use these labs, go to this repository's github.io site https://richardherz.github.io/web-labs/
+To run these labs, go to http://reactorlab.net/web-labs/

-For more info, go to this repository's wiki.

 Screenshot of web lab 7: